Dimension 1 - Social Strategy

 Standard 1A.
 The provider has a strategy to achieve its social goals

 Your strategy should specify your target clients, social goals, and a description of how your institution will use products and services to achieve its social goals.
-The strategy must also define indicators and targets to measure your progress toward your social goals.
+It must also define indicators and targets to measure your progress toward your social goals.
+Each social goal needs to be broken down by at least one target to make it more operational.
+Each target needs to be measurable by at least one smart indicator.
 The reason for defining specifically in your strategy whom you are trying to reach and what you are trying to achieve is that all other decisions that you make, including what expenses to approve in the budget, how to define job responsibilities, whom to hire or promote, and what products and services to offer, all build from the strategy.
 This guide discusses each element of the strategy below.

 Resources for Standard 1A: